-Miguel has been developing Maní+ from day 1.
+Miguel developed the Maní+ formula.
 He holds a degree in Nutrition Science from the University San Carlos of Guatemala and was awarded a fellowship position in tobacco control at the Cardiovascular Surgery Unit of Guatemala.
 Miguel also worked on nutrition projects with Save the Children and the Conferencias de Iglesias Evangelicas de Guatemala.
-Currently, Miguel is a Ph.D. candidate at Vanderbilt University but continues to work with us when he is in Guatemala and always consults us on nutrition topics.
+Currently, Miguel is a Ph.D. candidate at Vanderbilt University but continues to work with us and provide consultation on nutrition-related topics.
 Miguel speaks Maya Kaqchikel, Spanish, and English.

-we are founding a foundation to increase our impact, and while that takes time, our future board of directors is already advising us today.
+we are founding a foundation to increase our impact.
+Today, our future board of directors acts as a team of advisors.

 Future Board of Directors

 MD Ph.D.
 Peter Rohloff